juniormartinxo/learning-english/o_paramo.md

 # El páramo (O Páramo)
 <p><strong>Stream:</strong> Netflix</p>
 <p>Lucia and her son live far from society, in an flat area where there is almost no life.
-The samll family unit made up of mother and son almost no receives visitors and your objetive are develop a peaceful existence.</p>
+The small family unit made up of mother and son almost no receives visitors and your objetive are develop a peaceful existence.</p>

 ### Frases
 - Give me back the guts you took from me!<br/>